Skip to content

 What problem it solves

 Evaluation of instruction-following models typically requires human interaction, which is time-consuming, expensive, and difficult to replicate.
-AlpacaEval provides a replicable, automated proxy that allows developers to iterate quickly on model development.
+AlpacaEval provides a replicable, automated proxy that allows developers to iterate quickly on model development by simulating human preference judgments.

 Where it fits in the stack